Apache HTTP Server Version 2.0

 External filters configured by mod_ext_filter

-using the ExtFilterDefine
+using the ExtFilterDefine directive can

 by activated conditional on an environment variable using the

-and enableenv=
+disableenv= and enableenv= options.

-The %{ENV:variable}
+The %{ENV:variable} form of

-TestString in the RewriteCond
+TestString in the RewriteCond allows mod_rewrite's rewrite

 engine to make decisions conditional on environment variables.